bricerive/HxCFloppyEmulatorManager_AmstradCPC/README.md

 ## History

 **Jean-Francois Del Nero** originally created this software ; but while working, it was not convenient for the end-user.
 A new UI has been created, integration with the system has been improved and a ROM version was also created.
-Now updated are provided when firmware brings new functionality.
+New updates on the software are provided when firmware brings new functionality (such as support for a new file format, etc).

 ## How to build